pagkly/Zed/Investopedia4/What Is the Over-55 Home Sale Exemption.md

 -   The over-55 home sale exemption was a tax law that provided homeowners over the age of 55 with a one-time capital gains exclusion.
 -   The seller, or at least one title holder, had to be 55 or older on the day the home was sold to qualify.
--   Following the passage of the Taxpayer Relief Act of 1997, the exemption was replaced with new per-sale exclusion amounts for all homeowners regardless of age.
+-   Following the passage of the [[Taxpayer]] Relief Act of 1997, the exemption was replaced with new per-sale exclusion amounts for all homeowners regardless of age.

 ## Understanding the Over-55 Home Sale Exemption

 The over-55 home sale exemption was put into place to give homeowners some relief from the tax implications of selling their homes.
-The exemption no longer exists as it was replaced by new rules when the [[Taxpayer Relief Act of 1997]](https://www.investopedia.com/terms/t/taxpayer-relief-act-of-1997.asp) was ratified into law.
+The exemption no longer exists as it was replaced by new rules when the [[Taxpayer Relief Act of 1997]](https://www.investopedia.com/terms/t/[[Taxpayer|taxpayer]]-relief-act-of-1997.asp) was ratified into law.
 This act was one of the largest tax reduction acts to be put into place by the United States government.

 Under the old rule, qualifying taxpayers could avoid making tax payments on the sale of their homes provided it was a primary residence.
 Taxpayers who took the over-55 home sale exemption would complete [[Form 2119]](https://www.irs.gov/pub/irs-prior/f2119--1991.pdf) with the [[Internal Revenue Service]](https://www.investopedia.com/terms/i/irs.asp) (IRS).
-The form was used even if the taxpayer postponed all or part of the gain to another tax year.
+The form was used even if the [[Taxpayer|taxpayer]] postponed all or part of the [[Gain|gain]] to another tax year.

 Taxpayers were required to report losses that resulted from the sale of their home on Form 2119.
 However, according to the IRS, taxpayers could not deduct the loss from their tax burden.